Hereditary spherocytosis is an inherited blood

 disk-shaped RBCs.
 They break down faster and more easily than normal RBCs.
 This breakdown

-enough RBCs in the body) and other medical problems.
-Anemia caused by breaking down
+RBCs in the body) and other medical problems.
+Anemia caused by breaking down of RBCs

 Symptoms may range from mild to severe.
 Treatments can help with symptoms.